urbanjost/M_strings/README.md

 supplement the built-in intrinsic string routines.
-Routines for parsing, tokenizing, changing case, substituting new strings for substrings, locating strings with simple wildcard expressions, removing tabs and line terminators and other string manipulations are included.
+Routines for parsing, tokenizing, changing case, substituting new strings for substrings, locating strings with simple wildcard expressions, removing tabs and line terminators as well as other string manipulations are included.

 `M_strings_oop`(3fm) is a companion module that provides an OOP interface to the `M_strings` module.